fayyaztech/advance_eims/README.md

 ## **Dependency**
 * Language for development PHP7
-* Framework not decided ye it may be a Laravel or Codeigniter
+* Framework not decided yet it may be a Laravel or Codeigniter
 * Database MySql